1.Preface

 Access with JSONP

-RedSync accesses Redmine with JSONP API.
-Redmine does not need to support CORS.
-However, the update from Trello to Redmine is not supported.
+RedSync accesses Redmine with JSONP API without CORS.
+However, the update from a Trello card to a Redmine issue is not supported.
 RedSync disables the setting items related to it and displays a ⛔ icon.

 API Key